ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

 1d10 : if 10, then there is **no** fog, otherwise there is fog.

+1d6: 1 to 4: no snow, 5: snow, 6. blizzard.
+If it snows or blizzards while there is a fog, this results in a freezing fog where the fog will freeze to surfaces forming [rime ice](https://en.wikipedia.org/wiki/Rime_ice).
+If it is snowing, then low winds and soft rime ice is formed.
+If it is blizzarding, then high winds and hard rime ice is formed.

 ### Rumors of Vorpal Vale

+A headless knight in green prowls the vale at night.
+They call him Chevalier Vert.
+It is said he hunts for his missing head and disappears into a mist at dawn.
+Some say there is a sacred scroll in the Green Chapel that can be used to control him.
+Others say if his head were to be returned to him, his wild spirit would finally know peace.

 ### Random Encounters
 There is a Vorpal Vale counter which accounts accumulation of the Vorpal Vale's curse on travellers.